-GetYourGuide closes $133M convertible note as travel startups continue to weather the Covid-19 storm – TechCrunch
+GetYourGuide closes $133M convertible note as travel startups continue to weather the COVID-19 storm – TechCrunch

 That equity round is not anticipated to be for another 12-18 months, the company tells me, which could be why some might think of a convertible note as a loan (and strictly speaking they are called Convertible Loan Notes).

-For some context, the company was last valued at over $1 billion after it raised a Series E of $484 million in 2019.
+For some context, the company was last valued at more than $1 billion after it raised a Series E of $484 million in 2019.

-The funding comes not just at a tumultuous time for Germany amidst the global health pandemic, but the world in general, and also the tourism and travel industry in particular, which has been hit especially hard by the shut down of many flights and the ability to travel places, the closures of many facilities, as well as a general reluctance from consumers to congregate with lots of people who are not already in their “bubble.”
+The funding comes not just at a tumultuous time for Germany amidst the global health pandemic, but the world in general, and also the tourism and travel industry in particular, which has been hit especially hard by the shutdown of many flights and the ability to travel places, the closures of many facilities, as well as a general reluctance from consumers to congregate with lots of people who are not already in their “bubble.”

-Johannes Reck, the co-founder and CEO of GetYourGuide, described the situation back in March as a “nuclear winter” to us.
+Johannes Reck, the co-founder and CEO of GetYourGuide, described the situation back in March as a “nuclear winter.”

-At least this summer, business slightly started to recover, with GetYourGuide seeing a bounce back in its home country with ticket sales up 60% in Germany over the warmer months, with people also looking at making far-far-foward bookings in general, too.
+At least this summer, business slightly started to recover, with GetYourGuide seeing a bounce back in its home country, with ticket sales up 60% in Germany over the warmer months, with people also looking at making far-far-foward bookings in general, too.
 However, the startup has in recent weeks laid off around 100 employees as part of its own cost-cutting and right-sizing for the market that exists today, and likely for the near future.

 All that said, GetYourGuide tells me that it’s now seen ticket sales of 45 million in aggregate on its platform, which is only up 5 million on its figures from January this year — a major slowdown in growth that speaks to the struggles companies like it are facing, and very likely far from the projections it had originally made for its expansion.